Fast Breeder Test Reactor: History

-It first reached criticality in October 1985, making India the seventh nation to have the technology to build and operate a breeder reactor after United States, UK, France, Japan, Germany, and Russia.
+Construction started in 1972 ad it first reached criticality in October 1985, making India the seventh nation to have the technology to build and operate a breeder reactor after United States, UK, France, Japan, Germany, and Russia.
 The reactor was designed to produce 40 MW of thermal power and 13.2 MW of electrical power.
 The initial nuclear fuel core used in the FBTR consisted of approximately 50 kg of weapons-grade plutonium.

 The FBTR has rarely operated at its designed capacity and had to be shut down between 1987 and 1989 due to technical problems.
 From 1989 to 1992, the reactor operated at 1 MW.

 In 1993, the reactor's power level was raised to 10.5 MW.
 In September 2002, fuel burn-up in the FBTR for the first time reached the 100,000 megawatt-days per metric ton uranium (MWd/MTU) mark.
 This is considered an important milestone in breeder reactor technology.
-On March 7, 2022 it attained the design power level of 40 MWt.
+On 7 March 2022 it attained the design power level of 40 MWt.

-Using the experience gained from the operation of the FBTR, a 500 MWe Prototype Fast Breeder Reactor (PFBR) is in advanced stage of construction at Kalpakkam.
+Using the experience gained from the operation of the FBTR and KAMINI a 500 MWe Prototype Fast Breeder Reactor (PFBR) is in advanced stage of construction at Kalpakkam.